pytchlang/pytch-tutorials/trimon/tutorial.md

 ### Use different graphics

 Find some images to use instead of the lights and buttons.
-You’ll need to think about how to show your lights ‘lighting up’ — or maybe you could have characters which jump up and down instead of lights which flash.
+You’ll need to think about how to show your lights ‘lighting up’.
+Maybe the image could get a bit bigger, or maybe you could have characters which jump up and down instead of lights which flash.

 ### Add another light and button